 If you need to free up your cash flow and reduce waiting time further, Novo offers Express ACH, which significantly reduces the usual waiting period per transfer.
 While typical ACH transfers take between 1 and 3 days to process, Novo Express ACH enables you to initiate same-day or next-day ACH transfers for a nominal fee.

-ACH transfers are an easy, cost-effective, and efficient method of both making and receiving payments for your small business.
-While transfer times can vary, they are an efficient and trusted transfer method.
+ACH transfers are an easy and efficient method of both paying and receiving money for your small business.
+While transfer times can vary depending on Standard versus Express ACH, they are an efficient and trusted method of sending and receiving money.

 All-in-one money management